-Sister Anne, a native of Troy, New York, entered Maryknoll in 1948 and, after receiving her Bachelor of Education at Maryknoll Teachers College in 1954, set out for her first mission assignment in Hawaii.
-For the next seventeen years, Sister Anne devoted herself to teaching in the second, fourth, fifth, and sixth grades.
+Sister Anne, a native of Troy, New York, she entered Maryknoll in 1949.
+She received her Bachelor of Education at Maryknoll Teachers College in 1954.
+After that she set out for her first mission assignment in Hawaii.
+For the next seventeen years, Sister Anne devoted herself to teaching in the second, fourth, fifth and sixth grades.

-Finally, in 1982, Sister Anne embarked for seven years of service in Indonesia.
-Here she quickly immersed herself in dedicated work at a Maternal and Pediatric Health Clinic, while also reaching out to those in the surrounding area too poor to travel to the clinic themselves.
+Finally in 1982, Sister Anne embarked for seven years of service in Indonesia.
+There she quickly immersed herself in dedicated work at a Maternal and Pediatric Health Clinic, while also reaching out to those in the surrounding area who were too poor to travel to the clinic themselves.

-Sister Anne returned to the Maryknoll Center in 1989, where she worked for the next three years in Congregational Service in the Treasury and Mail Departments.
-During this time she also helped to coordinate the Sisters’ Heritage Display.
+Sister Anne returned to the Maryknoll Center in 1989, where she worked for the next three years in congregational service in the Treasury and Mail Departments.
+During this time, she also helped coordinate the Sisters Heritage Display in their Museum.

-Then, after three years of mission in Bangladesh, 1944-1946, Sister was assigned from 1997-2005 as the Photo Librarian in the Center’s Communications Office.
-In this role, she not only offered necessary services to her fellow Sisters but also helped to provide relevant pictures and articles for use in catechetical materials for primary school students.
+In 1994, Sister Anne was missioned in Bangladesh.
+She worked there for three years from 1994 – 1996.
+After that, Sister Anne was assigned to return to the Center and worked in the Communication Office as the Photo Librarian from 1997 – 2005.
+In this role, she not only offered necessary services to her fellow Sisters, but also helped to provide relevant pictures and articles for use in catechetical materials for primary school students.